-A data term is a variable x or a constructor application c $t_1 ldots t_n$ where c is an n-ary constructor and t_1, \ldots, t_n are data terms.
-An expression is a variable or a (partial) application φ $e_1 ldots e_m$ where φ is a function or constructor and e_1, \ldots, e_m are expressions.
+A data term is a variable x or a constructor application $c t_1 \dots t_n$ where c is an n-ary constructor and t_1, \dots, t_n are data terms.
+An expression is a variable or a (partial) application $\varphi e_1 \dots e_m$ where φ is a function or constructor and e_1, \ldots, e_m are expressions.
 A data term or expression is called ground if it does not contain any variable.
 Ground data terms correspond to values in the intended domain, and expressions containing operations should be evaluated to data terms.
 Note that traditional functional languages compute on ground expressions, whereas logic languages also allow non-ground expressions.